Health Risks of Low Hormones

 The connection between ovarian hormones and cancer is more nuanced.
 Menopause isn’t the cause of cancer, but cancer risk does increase with age.

-Those who go through menopause late, after age 55, may have an increased risk for cancer.
+Those who go through menopause late, after age 55, may have an increased risk for cancer11.
 However, these women also have a lower risk of mortality and a greater lifespan, suggesting the protective effects of ovarian hormones.

-While removing the ovaries reduces the risk of ovarian and breast cancer quite significantly, it may also increase the risk of lung cancer, heart disease, dementia, psychiatric symptoms, osteoporosis, and all-cause mortality.
+While removing the ovaries reduces the risk of ovarian and breast cancer quite significantly12, it may also increase the risk of lung cancer, heart disease, dementia, psychiatric symptoms, osteoporosis, and all-cause mortality.
 (Read more about the connection between estrogen and breast cancer here).

 In addition, some cancer treatments send women into early menopause and bring the associated risks of chronic disease and mortality.